salesforce/LAVIS/README.md

   - [License](#license)

 ## Introduction
 LAVIS is a Python deep learning library for LAnguage-and-VISion research and applications.
+This library aims to provide engineers and researchers with a one-stop solution to rapidly develop models for their specific multimodal scenarios, and benchmark them across standard and customized datasets.
-It features a unified design to access
+It features a unified interface design to access
 - **10+** common tasks
 (retrieval, captioning, visual question answering, multimodal classification etc.);
 - **20+** datasets (COCO, Flickr, Nocaps, Conceptual